brettrowberry/OpenFSharp2019-UnitConversionService/README.md

             OkObjectResult r
             :> ActionResult
 ```
+3. Run the function locally and call it
+4. Publish the project to Azure and call it

 ## More resources
 [F# in 10 Minutes or Less | Precompiled Azure Functions V2 in Visual Studio Code](https://www.youtube.com/watch?v=SSBc5ucHq2E)